Selecting The Best Coffee Beans On The Market In 2020

 4. Espresso machine

-Well, here the choices are only limited by personal preferences.
+When it comes to espresso - whether it's milk-based or black, the choices are only limited by personal preferences.

 Espresso is where you can try just about any type of coffee and get some kind of result - assuming you have extracted the coffee correctly.

-The second part of the coffee bean selection criteria deals with milk........with or without ?
+The second part of the coffee bean selection criteria deals with milk........with or without?

 5. Without Milk